shubhdevelop/Lox/README.md

 ## Development Status

-This implementation represents the early stages of a complete Lox interpreter.
+This implementation represents the early stages of a complete interpreter.
 The core expression evaluation and basic statements are functional, providing a solid foundation for adding more advanced language features.

 ### Next Steps